ibm-cloud-architecture/refarch-cloudnative-micro-orders/README.md

   - In BlueCompute case, the Inventory Microservice consumes the Order message to update the available stock of the item.
 - When retrieving orders, return only orders belonging to the user identity passed from API Connect in the header `IBM-App-User`.
 See the [BlueCompute Security architecture](https://github.com/ibm-cloud-architecture/refarch-cloudnative/blob/master/static/security.md) and [Authentication microservice](https://github.com/ibm-cloud-architecture/refarch-cloudnative-auth) for more details on how identity is propagated.

+## REST API

+The Orders Microservice REST API is behind the Zuul Proxy, which validates the caller using signed JWT tokens.
+As such, only API exposed by API Connect are considered public API.
+All Public REST API are OAuth 2.0 protected by the API Connect OAuth provider.

+- `GET /micro/orders` (public)
+  - Returns all orders.
+The caller of this API must pass API Connect a valid OAuth token.
+API Connect will pass down the customer ID in the `IBM-App-User` header.
+A JSON object array is returned consisting of only orders created by the customer ID.

+- `GET /micro/orders/{id}` (public)
+  - Return order by ID.
+The caller of this API must pass API Connect a valid OAuth token.
+API Connect will pass down the customer ID in the `IBM-App-User` header.
+If the `id` of the order is owned by the customer passed in the `IBM-App-User` header, it is returned as a JSON object in the response; otherwise `HTTP 401` is returned.

+- `POST /micro/orders` (public)
+  - Create an order.
+The caller of this API must pass API Connect a valid OAuth token.
+API Connect will pass down the customer ID in the `IBM-App-User` header.
+The Order object must be passed as JSON object in the request body with the following format:
+    ```
+    {
+      "itemId": <item id>,
+      "count": <number of items in order>,
+    }
+    ```

+    On success, `HTTP 201` is returned with the ID of the created order in the `Location` response header.

 ## Pre-requisites

 ### Create an IBM MessageHub Service Instance